ozankasikci/ozankasikci/README.md

 ### Hi there 👋
 This is Ozan.
 A software engineer with a love for programming & computers, Lead DevOps Engineer @Tiqets, living in Amsterdam.

  I love all the programming languages and constantly learn new ones.
-My mission is to build useful things and help humanity take a step further!
+My motivation is to build useful things and help humanity take a step further!

 <details>
   <summary>More...</summary>